SarathLUN/docker-angular-starter-pack/README.md

 ```shell
 docker login
 ```
-- because I used to authenticated so it will my tokens
+- because I used to authenticated so it will use my existing tokens
 ```shell
 # output
 Authenticating with existing credentials...